 A variant of the gag with the crazed Winslow chasing the greasers is seen in Star Wars, when Han Solo, looking similarly deranged, chases a group of stormtroopers across the Death Star until the dimwits figure out that they outnumber him.
 (The gag is ruined in the Star Wars special edition, in which Lucas couldn't resist CGI'ing a bunch more stormtroopers into the shot so that, instead of the stormtroopers being so phenomenally stupid that they only belatedly realize they outnumber Han, the tables are instead turned when they (cleverly) lead Han into a trap: a hangar bay filled with dozens more stormtroopers.
 Take our word for it, kids, it was funnier in the original.)

 It sucks that Winslow had the Juicy Fruits' version of his song burned into the side of his head.
 As Winslow crawls, dying, across the stage at the Paradise, if you look carefully, you can see that there's a black "Death Records" bird on the mangled part of his face, as if it were tattooed there.
 It matches the one in the record press.
-In Gaston Leroux's original Phantom of the Opera novel from 1909, and the early film adaptations, the Phantom was disfigured from birth.
+In Gaston Leroux's original Phantom of the Opera novel from 1909, and the 1925 film adaptation with Lon Chaney, the Phantom was apparently disfigured from birth.
 The idea that he would be mutilated as part of the story, and because he thought someone had stolen his music, originated with Universal Studios' 1943 Claude Rains film (in which the Phantom's unattractiveness is caused by acid thrown in his face).
 Paradise's plotting is closest to Universal's 1962 (Herbert Lom) version, in which the Phantom, this time a poor professor, finds that his music is being printed under wealthy Lord D'Arcy's name instead of his own.
 When he sneaks into the printers shoppe late at night and attempts to destroy their inventory of the falsely-labeled sheet music, as well as the printing plates, he accidentally sets the place on fire.
 He attempts to put out the blaze with acid (thinking it's water -- oops), the acid splashes him in the face, and he runs off to dive into the river to relieve the pain.
-The similarities between Paradise's story and the 1962 film (and differences from the novel) are presumably what gave rise to Universal's claims that Paradise was adapted from what they believed to be their storyline.
+The similarities between Paradise's story and the 1943 and 1962 films (and differences from the novel) are presumably what gave rise to Universal's claims that Paradise was adapted from what they believed to be their storyline.
 The 1962 version, while in our opinion far lamer than either the 1925 (Lon Chaney) or 1943 (Claude Rains) efforts, is notable for being the first to give the Phantom a one-eyed mask and, as bad as it is, for being not nearly as bad as the horrible Andrew Lloyd Webber musical.